Equality and Diversity

 Mid Sussex District Council workforce statistics

 We regularly check our workforce to make sure that it is reflects the community we live in.
+We are currently reviewing this data.

-Please take a look at our latest report: Mid Sussex District Council Workforce Monitoring Statistics 2021 - 2022
+- Mid Sussex District Council Workforce Monitoring Statistics 2021 - 2022

 - Mid Sussex District Council Workforce Monitoring Statistics 2020 - 2021